Knowledge Hub

 (GDPR) General Data Protection Regulation

-General Data Protection Regulation (2016/679)’: an EU regulation which came into effect on 25th May 2018, which provided a legal framework for keeping everyone’s personal data safe.
+General Data Protection Regulation (2016/679): an EU regulation that came into effect on May 25, 2018, providing a legal framework for keeping everyone’s personal data safe.

 (ICO) Information Commissioner’s Office